Miscellaneous

 photo source: hennessy.com

-For ageing the cognac is generally placed in new casks to take on all the necessary flavours, after which it is moved to old casks so that the exchange of tannins between the distillate and the wood is reduced.
-Through the pores of the wood the distillate loses between 1 and 2.5 degrees/year, but also some of the water.
+For aging, the cognac is generally put into new barrels to get all the necessary flavors, then moved to old barrels so that the exchange of tannins between the distillate and the wood is reduced.
+Through the pores of the wood, the distillate loses between 1 and 2.5 degrees/year, but also some water.
 The loss depends on the place of storage and the conditions in the cellar.
-In France this loss is called "the angels' share".
+In France this loss is called the "angels' share".
 Calculations show that the angels take a not inconsiderable share.
-For example, a cognac aged for 50 years in barrels with a loss rate of 2.5%/year goes from 350 l to 100 l.
+For example, a cognac aged for 50 years in barrels with a loss rate of 2.5%/year goes from 350 liters to 100 liters.

 oak barrel